mikihau/reading-notes/cheatsheet-css.md

   - `sticky`: acts like `position: relative` until it hits the defined offset from the viewport, then acts like `position:fixed`.
 - The `table` layout can be used on some non-table elements as well by setting `display: table` -- but don't use `table` for layout with modern browsers.

+# Animations
+- Svg: viewport -- the area which the user can see the image; if image overflows out of the viewport, it'll be cropped.
+Set by `<svg width="100%" height="300px">`.
+- Svg: viewbox -- position and scale the image itself, similar to pan and zoom.
+Set with `viewBox="min-x min-y width height"`, e.g. `<svg viewBox="0 0 710 300" width="100%" height="300px">`.

 # Miscellaneous
 ## Color
 - Hex (0-9 and a-f) -- each two digits run from 0-255 for red, green and blue: `#000000` (pure black), and `#00000080` (black with 50% alpha), `#000000BF` (black with 75% alpha).